Canadian Public Policy

 Analyse de politiques

-CPP/Adp Referee of the year
+CPP/Adp Referees of the year

-Vanderkamp Prize 2022
+Vanderkamp Prize 2023

 Congratulations!

-These two papers are available in open access.
+This paper is available in open access.

 Impact factor : 3.143